-Child support obligations in North Carolina are usually established as part of a court order.
+In North Carolina, if the parents agree to an amount and schedule, then child support can be established as part of a written agreement between the parents.
+If not, child support obligations are usually established as part of a court order.
 These orders can come from civil cases between the parents, or from IV-D (“Four-D”) cases brought by the county Department of Social Services.
-Child support can also be established as part of a written agreement between the parents.

-There aren’t many situations where the obligation to pay child support disappears automatically.
-Even if a parent is injured, laid-off, or disabled, the child support obligation stays in effect until a court orders otherwise.
+Unless a child has reached adulthood, the obligation to pay child support will generally remain in place.
+Even if a parent is injured, laid-off, or disabled, the child support must be paid until a court orders otherwise.

-In North Carolina (and in most states), the steps to enforce a child support obligation depend on how it was established.
+In North Carolina (and in most states), the steps to enforce a child support obligation depend on whether it was set up via a written agreement or court order.
 For instance, if child support was part of a written agreement, you would need to sue for breach of contract.
 On the other hand, if the support was part of a court order, you would need to file a motion for contempt of court.

 Yes.
 Child support obligations are based on the parents’ particular circumstances.
-Since circumstances can change, North Carolina law allows child support to be modified when appropriate.
-Instead of starting over and establishing a new amount, modification changes the current obligation to fit new circumstances.
+Since circumstances can change, North Carolina law allows child support to be modified when appropriate, for example, a promotion or job loss.
+Instead of starting over and establishing a new amount, a modification changes the current obligation to fit new circumstances.

 The process for changing a child support obligation depends on how it was established.
-If the child support obligation is in a court order, one parent would need to file a motion to modify and ask for a hearing.
-If it was set in a written contract, the parent would need to negotiate a new agreement.
+If the child support was set via a court order, one parent would need to file a motion to modify and ask for a hearing.
+If it was set in a written contract, the parent would need to negotiate a new agreement or amend the original with both parties signing.
 Either way, the original amount stays in place until a new order or agreement takes effect.

 It depends on your child’s age and school status.
 Generally:

-• If your child has graduates high school before age 18, child support terminates at 18;
+- If your child graduates high school before age 18, child support terminates at 18;

-• If your child is in high school at the age of 18, child support terminates at graduation; and
+- If your child is in high school at the age of 18, child support terminates at graduation;

 Remember, child support is a complicated process, and consulting a family law attorney can help you avoid mistakes and pitfalls.